hanzhang0116/hzpa-dprive-xfr-over-tls/draft-hzpa-dprive-xfr-over-tls.md

 ## TSIG

-TSIG [@RFC2845] provides a mechanism for two parties to exchange secret keys which can then be used to sign DNS message contents.
+TSIG [@RFC2845] provides a mechanism for two parties to exchange secret keys which can then be used to create a message digest to protect individual DNS messages.
 This allows each party to authenticate that a request or response (and the data in it) came from the other party, even if it was transmitted over an unsecured channel or via a proxy.
-It provides party-to-party authentication, but not hop-to-hop channel authentication.
+It provides party-to-party data authentication, but not hop-to-hop channel authentication or confidentiality.

+QUESTION: Should we mention SIG(0)?

 ## TLS

 ### Opportunistic

-Opportunistic TLS [@RFC8310] provides only a defence against passive surveillance, providing on-the-wire confidentiality.
+Opportunistic TLS [@RFC8310] provides a defence against passive surveillance, providing on-the-wire confidentiality.

 ### Strict